collscientiae/documentation/python/language/function.md

-title: Python Function
+title: Function
-subtitle: What is a Python function?
+subtitle: What is a function in Python?

 A callable mapping from input arguments to zero, one or more output arguments.
 An #example is this: